ghfbsd/qseis/README.md

 make qsmain qseissac
 ```

-There are two test input files included with the source code.
+See these annotated test input files included with the source code for details
+on preparing input.

 - **Simple test** (regional crustal propagation synthetics).
   There will be 60 seismograms written at 5 km offsets out to 300 km distance.